kierentm/Colour_Tint_Converter/README.md

 - Easily make and save colour pallets
 - Convert sRGB [0,1], sRGB' [0,1], sRGB [0,255] to hex values
 - Colour pick directly from your program
+- Save hex and sRGB value to txt file for reference

 ## Installation
 Option 1